stagecast/moment-examples/README.md

 This folder contains:
 - Color Moment: a simple standalone moment to get you started.
 The moment is in plain Javascript.
-- Messaging Moment: a React.js based Moment that uses websockets and user states.
+- Treasure Hunt Moment: a Vue.js based Moment that uses global and user state.